ratulb/solana_program_and_rust_client/README.md

 If you decide to open in Gitpod then refer to [README-gitpod.md](README-gitpod.md), otherwise continue reading.

-The following dependencies are required to build and run this example, depending on your OS, they may already be installed:
+The following dependencies are required to build and run this example:

-- Install node (v14 recommended)
-- Install npm
 - Install Rust v1.60.0 or later from https://rustup.rs/
 - Install Solana v1.10.5 or later from https://docs.solana.com/cli/install-solana-cli-tools